josephsandorvoros/AzureLocalDemo/README.md

 I set out on this project because I knew it was possible and because, while I have been selling Azure Local (under several names now), I have not had any real experience setting up-deploying-managing a node/cluster hands on.
 This was a chance for me to do it on my own and stumble through and learn.
 Some people learn how I do...in which case I would say maybe use this as a guide path, but go learn on your own you'll love it.
 Some people just want to get up and running and good documentation with a clear path through the pages and pages Microsoft has available can be the thing that makes the experience a nice one rather than a daunting task.

 Either way, this guide is my attempt to make sense for me, and even though I know there are several others out there, maybe help make sense of the process for you too.
-It is laid out as if you are new to all of this, because I am and I started from scratch here.
+It is laid out as if you are a noob, because I am and I started from scratch here.
 I did have some networking knowledge coming into this I am trying to not make the assumption you do, and hopefully wont miss any notation you need.
 With that in mind, if you have something in place already feel free to skip on down to a later part if the process.
-Also, I make little to no claim to the code and large portions of the text in this guide.
-This is a compilation of steps from other guides (I have linked them throughout) and then me trying to lay it out in a full start to finish path with my notes around it.

 I am starting this as if you have no AD/DNS DC set up.
 I am running this on two pieces of hardware, a small NAS  with an intel N100 - 16GB of memory - and 2.5GB NIC that I set up to run a VM with Windows server to be my AD/DNS server and a small micro PC with an AMD Ryzen 7 5825U - 64GB of memory - 2TB of NVME SSD and 2.5GB NIC.
 I am leaving names of manufactures out of this guide to be neutral but providing relevant information to help you make hardware decisions if you need to.
 All in my solution here cost less than $1000.00 The is a small switch, the NAS, the mini PC, and memory and hard drive upgrades for the NAS and Mini PC.
 My router is just from my internet provider.
 So nothing is super fancy here, and all of it can be used for more.
 I am running a small home lab, hosting a game server, running some containers for home automation.
 That is all to say you can use this hardware for multiple things if you need to buy new and need a reason other than "I want to try Azure Local".